Ijordan4/-Regular-Expressions/Develop/gist-template.md

 ### Back-references

-Back-references allow you to refer to previously captured groups within the regex pattern.
-For instance, (a)\1 will match "aa".
-Back-references are valuable when searching for repeated patterns.
+Back-references allow referring to previously captured groups.
+They're useful when searching for repeated patterns.

+(\w)\1

 ### Look-ahead and Look-behind